griffingilreath/Punch-Card-Project/archives/version-0.5.3/Punch Card Project/versions/0.5.2/README.md

   |__________________________________________________________________________________|
 ```

-*A sophisticated terminal-based simulator of an 80-column punch card system, featuring LED grid visualization and message processing capabilities with historical accuracy and modern integrations.*
+*A sophisticated terminal-based simulator of an 80-column punch card display system, featuring LED grid visualization and message processing capabilities with historical accuracy and modern integrations.*

-**🔍 Overview**
+## 🔍 Overview

 This project recreates the iconic IBM 80-column punch card system in a digital format, combining historical computing preservation with modern LED display technology.
 It simulates the character-by-character display process of punch cards while providing an interface for message generation, processing, and visualization.